php-static-analysis/attributes/README.md

 ## VS Code Support
 An extension that fully supports these attributes will need to be created.
 Until this is ready you can get partial support by installing PHPStan, our PHPStan extension and a VS Code extension that supports PHPStan (for example [this one](https://github.com/SanderRonde/phpstan-vscode)).
 When you enable the extension you will be able to see errors and messages related to these attributes in your code.

 Alternatively install Psalm, our Psalm extension and a VS Code extension that supports Psam (for example [this one](https://github.com/psalm/psalm-vscode-plugin))

+## Sponsor this project

+If you would like to support the development of this project, please consider [sponsoring me](https://github.com/sponsors/carlos-granados)